-A delicious vegetable and chicken stir fry recipe is one of the most popular chinese food recipes to make at home.
+A delicious vegetable and chicken stir fry recipe is one of the most popular Chinese food recipes to make at home.

 If you are looking for tasty diabetic recipes and heart healthy recipes our chicken stir fry recipe is great.

-- 4 chicken breast halves, boneless & skinless
+- 4 chicken breasts, boneless & skinless

 - 2 tablespoons vegetable oil